Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 A red oxide RSJ is a structural steel beam supplied with a thin red oxide primer applied to the surface.
 The base steel section may be a Universal Beam (UB) or Universal Column (UC), depending on the project specification.

-Red oxide primer is not intended to be a final protective finish.
+Red oxide primer is not intended as a final protective finish.
 Long-term corrosion resistance depends on the final coating system chosen for the project and the exposure environment.

-Red oxide RSJ steel beams are available through the Rackerman red oxide RSJ collection.
+Red oxide RSJ steel beams are available through the Rackerman red oxide RSJ collection: View red oxide RSJs.

 Red Oxide vs Mill Finish RSJs